James W. Johnson

 The Undergraduate Residential Summer Access (URSA) early arrival program takes place every summer in the two weeks leading up to the start of fall semester classes.
 Offered to incoming first-year and transfer students, URSA aims to build a cohort among the incoming students and familiarize them with Ohio State's campus to ease their transition to university-level academics.
 URSA also introduces the students to various research programs in Ohio State physics and astronomy and discusses how diversity and equity might impact their experience as rising STEM students.

-I am also a regular participant of Ohio State Astronomy's Diversity Journal Club, a recurring meeting focused on the issues of diversity, equity, and inclusion not only in astronomy and astrophysics, but in academia as a whole.
-With dedicated time for discussion, these seminars also focus on steps this department can take to improve the current situation facing minority groups.
+As a graduate student, I was also a regular participant of Ohio State Astronomy's Diversity Journal Club, a recurring meeting focused on the issues of diversity, equity, and inclusion not only in astronomy and astrophysics, but in academia as a whole.
+With dedicated time for discussion, these seminars also focus on steps individuals and departments can take to improve the current situation facing minority groups.

 Curriculum Vitae